Starbucks Closes More Than 2,000 Stores In China Amid Coronavirus Outbreak

 In a company earnings release on Tuesday, Starbucks said "Currently, we have closed more than half of our stores in China and continue to monitor and modify the operating hours of all of our stores in the market in response to the outbreak of the coronavirus."

-Chinese authorities say that a surge in cases of the rapidly spreading coronavirus in recent weeks has sickened more than 4,500 people as of Tuesday, with more than 100 deaths.
+Chinese authorities say that a surge in cases of the rapidly spreading coronavirus in recent weeks has sickened nearly 6,000 people as of Wednesday, with more than 130 deaths.
 Additional cases have been reported outside of China, including in Australia, France and Canada and the U.S.

 In the United States, five confirmed cases involve people who recently traveled to Wuhan, China, the epicenter of the outbreak.
 At a news conference Tuesday, top U.S. health officials reiterated that the disease — while serious — is not currently a threat to ordinary Americans.